isomerpages/ogp-sgid/index.md

       subtitle: PUBLIC OFFICERS
   - infobar:
       title: Get Started
-      description: Find out more about sgID and what it takes to get onboard
+      description: "sgID is in beta and is available to selected businesses and government agencies. "
       button: Contact Us
       url: https://go.gov.sg/sgid-contact
 ---